 The user can save a webpage and read it offline.

-Add shortcuts of frequently visited websites on the launchpad.
+Add shortcuts to frequently visited websites on the launchpad.

 Allows users to privately browse on a shared device